APA-Accredited Doctoral Internship in Health Service Psychology

 About Student Health and Wellness – Mental Health (SHaW-MH)

 Student Health and Wellness-Mental Health (SHaW-MH) is a department within University of Connecticut Student Health and Wellness (SHaW).
-SHaW is a member of the Division of Student Affairs and is comprised of three main units: Medical Care, Mental Health, and Health Promotion.
+SHaW is a member of the Division of Student Life and Enrollment and is comprised of three main units: SHaW-Medical Care, SHaW-Mental Health, and SHaW-Health Promotion.
 SHaW offers several services in addition to counseling and psychological services including specializations in allergy, immunization, radiology, physical therapy, audiology, sports medicine, women’s health services, and labs.
-SHaW is accredited by Accreditation Association of Ambulatory Health Care (AAAHC).
+SHaW-Medical Care is accredited by Accreditation Association of Ambulatory Health Care (AAAHC) and International Association of Counseling Services (IACS).

 SHaW Mission Statement

-Student Health and Wellness (SHaW) supports the optimal well-being of all UConn students by providing the highest quality compassionate care and exceptional health and wellness programs.
+Student Health and Wellness (SHaW) vision is to cultivate optimal health and lifelong well-being for all UConn students by providing the highest quality compassionate care and exceptional health and wellness programs.

 SHaW Diversity, Health Equity and Inclusion